Computational Capabilities and Compiler Development for Neutral Atom Quantum Processors: Connecting Tool Developers and Hardware Experts: The Neutral Atom Quantum Computing Platform

 \subsubsection{Fault-tolerant QC and Error Correction}

 For the long-term goal of large-scale quantum computation, it will be necessary to employ techniques from quantum fault tolerance to deal with the accumulation of noise and errors~\cite{Campbell2017}.
 In the case of NAs, not only computational errors but also leakage errors must be corrected to achieve fault tolerance.
-There are proposals to convert leakage errors into Pauli $Z$-errors \cite{cong_2022_hardware} or detect and thus convert them into erasures \cite{wu_2022_erasure}.
+There are proposals to convert leakage errors into Pauli $Z$-errors \cite{cong_2022_hardware} or detect and thus convert them into erasures \cite{wu_2022_erasure,sahay_2023_high,scholl_2023_erasure,ma_2023_highfidelity}.
 Two-qubit gate designs have been proposed in which errors mainly occur in the form of detectable erasures \cite{jandura_2022_optimizing, fromonteil_2022_protocols}.

-Regarding quantum error correction, most schemes require mid-circuit measurements and real-time feedback, a procedure which has been demonstrated lately with NAs \cite{singh_2023_midcircuit, huie_2023_repetitive} but remains challenging.
-Therefore, recent progress on measurement-free fault-tolerant quantum error correction might be promising for NAs \cite{heussen_2023_measurementfree}.
-Furthermore, recent work by \textcite{xuConstantOverheadFaultTolerantQuantum2023} studied the possibility of using the shuttling capability of NAs to prepare qLDPC codes, paving the way towards fault-tolerant computation on the NAQC platform.
+Regarding quantum error correction, most schemes require mid-circuit measurements and real-time feedback, a procedure which has been demonstrated lately with NAs \cite{singh_2023_midcircuit, huie_2023_repetitive,bluvsteinLogicalQuantumProcessor2023} but remains challenging.
+Therefore, progress on measurement-free fault-tolerant quantum error correction might be promising for NAs \cite{heussen_2023_measurementfree,crowImprovedErrorThresholds2016,perlinFaulttolerantMeasurementfreeQuantum2023}.
+Also, the possibility of using atom-photon interactions has been discussed lately~\cite{nagibRobustAtomphotonGate2023,liHighrateHighfidelityModular2024}, allowing for photonic interconnects on long distances.
+Due to experimental demonstrations~\cite{bluvsteinLogicalQuantumProcessor2023}, current work is focused on the possibility of using the shuttling capability of NAs to prepare and manage encoded states for qLDPC~\cite{xuConstantOverheadFaultTolerantQuantum2023}, the surface code~\cite{viszlaiArchitectureImprovedSurface2023}, and generalized bicycle codes~\cite{viszlaiMatchingGeneralizedBicycleCodes2023}.
+Combined with the discussion on fault-tolerant realizations of non-Clifford gates~\cite{wangEfficientFaulttolerantImplementations2023}, this paves the way towards fault-tolerant computation on the NAQC platform.
+This is of particular interest, as the requirements for proposed qLDPC code realizations on superconducting platforms, are still beyond current hardware capabilities~\cite{delfosseBoundsStabilizerMeasurement2021, tremblayConstantOverheadQuantumError2022, strikisQuantumLowDensityParityCheck2023a}.